IIIF/api/source/api/presentation/2.0/index.md

 {"seeAlso" : {"@id":"http://www.example.org/descriptions/book1.xml"}}
 ```

-Any of the descriptive fields, such as description or attribution, _may_{: .rfc} be repeated.
+Any of the descriptive fields, such as description or attribution, _MAY_ be repeated.
 This is done by giving a list of values, rather than a single string.

 ``` json
 {"seeAlso" : ["http://www.example.org/descriptions/book1.xml", "http://www.example.org/descriptions/book1.csv"]}
 ```

-Language _may_{: .rfc} be associated with descriptive metadata strings using the following pattern of value plus the [RFC 5646][XXX] code, instead of a plain string.
+Language _MAY_ be associated with descriptive metadata strings using the following pattern of value plus the [RFC 5646][XXX] code, instead of a plain string.
 For example a description might have a language associated with it:

 ``` json
 {"description" : {"@value":"Here is a longer description of the object", "@language":"en"} }
 ```

-Note that [RFC 5646][XXX] allows the script of the text to be included after a hyphen, such as `ar-latn`, and clients _should_{: .rfc} be aware of this possibility.
+Note that [RFC 5646][XXX] allows the script of the text to be included after a hyphen, such as `ar-latn`, and clients _SHOULD_ be aware of this possibility.
 This allows for full internationalization of the user interface components described in the response, as the labels as well as values may be translated in this manner; examples are given below.

-Minimal HTML markup _may_{: .rfc} be included in descriptive strings using the pattern of `@value` with an `@type` property of `rdf:XMLLiteral`.
+Minimal HTML markup _MAY_ be included in descriptive strings using the pattern of `@value` with an `@type` property of `rdf:XMLLiteral`.
 This is included to allow manifest creators to add links and simple formatting instructions to blocks of plain text.
-The content _must_{: .rfc} be well-formed XML and therefore must be wrapped in an element such as `p` or `span`.
-There _must not_{: .rfc} be whitespace on either side of the HTML string, and thus the first character in the string _must_{: .rfc} be a '<' character and the last character _must_{: .rfc} be '>'.
+The content _MUST_ be well-formed XML and therefore must be wrapped in an element such as `p` or `span`.
+There _MUST NOT_ be whitespace on either side of the HTML string, and thus the first character in the string _MUST_ be a '<' character and the last character _MUST_ be '>'.

-In order to avoid HTML or script injection attacks, clients _must_{: .rfc} remove:
+In order to avoid HTML or script injection attacks, clients _MUST_ remove:

   * Tags such as `script`, `style`, `object`, `form`, `input`
   * All attributes other than `href` on the `a` tag, `src` and `alt` on the `img` tag